MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ()

-- **Data completeness scorecard**: AI for Customer Insights equips you with a range of insights across the customer lifetime journey.
+- **Data completeness scorecard**: Customer 360 equips you with a range of insights across the customer lifetime journey.
 However, how confident you can be in regard to these insights?
 By viewing the *Data Completeness Scorecard* you can get a sense for the phases for which you have wide entity representation versus the phases for which you should successfully incorporate more data and entities.
     - Going left to right, you can view how complete is your data for the Awareness, Engagement, Buying and Service stages.
     - For each of these tiles, *Green* represents good entity coverage, *Yellow* represents medium entity coverage and *Red* represents poor entity coverage.

 ()

--	**Learn how to use Dynamics 365 AI for customer Insights:** Include four quick-help options that are linked to the user guide:
+-	**Learn how to use Customer 360:** Include four quick-help options that are linked to the user guide:
-    - **Getting Start with Dynamics 365 AI for customer Insights**: How to get started with the product?
+    - **Getting Start with Customer 360**: How to get started with the product?
 Takes you to the documentation of the Quick Start version of the product.
-    - **Dynamics 365 AI for Customer Insights guided learning**: How to use the advanced version of the product?
+    - **Customer 360 guided learning**: How to use the advanced version of the product?
 Takes you to this guide
-    - **Tutorial: Dynamics 365 for Customer Insights in a day**: Exemplifies how to use the product as part of a typical work day
+    - **Tutorial: Customer 360 in a day**: Exemplifies how to use the product as part of a typical work day
     - **Map, Match, Merge and Segment**: Takes you to these specific sections within the user guide as they encapsulate more mandatory configurations than the other product sections